reed2ep/SeniorDesignProject/Assignments/User Docs.md

 **2 Hand Start:** If the route indicates there are 2 starting hand holds instead of one, you can check this box and you will be prompted to select a start hold for both hands.

-**2 Hand leg Start:** If the route indicates there are 2 starting leg holds, you can check this box and you will prompted to select two leg hold for both legs
+**2 Hand leg Start:** If the route indicates there are 2 starting leg holds, you can check this box and you will prompted to select a leg hold for both legs

 **2 Hand End:** If the route indicates there are 2 finish holds instead of one, you can check this box and you will be prompted to select a finish hold for both hands.

-**1 Hand End:** If the route indicates there is 1 hold finish instead of two, you can check the following option and you will be prompted where the finish hold is for one hand.
+**1 Hand End:** If the route indicates there is 1 hold finish instead of two, you can check the following option and you will be prompted to select a finish hold for one hand.

-**Change Wall Height:** If you know or can estimate the height of the bouldering wall, you can change the wall height to ensure the generated path is more optimal and accurate.
+**Change Wall Height:** If you know or can estimate the height of the bouldering wall, you can change the wall height to ensure the generated path is more accurate.

 ### Step 4:[PathFinding]